erroronline1/caro/readme.md

 * Manually set mime type for site-webmanifest as application/manifest+json for IIS servers.
 * Set up api/setup.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration.
 * Run api/install.php, you will be redirected to the frontpage afterwards - no worries, in case of a rerun nothing will happen.
-* Change system users default token immidiately and store it in a safe place!
+* Change system users default token immediately and store it in a safe place!
 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.

 ### Runtime variables